The Paramedic

+Taking place in Barcelona, its plot follows a psychopathic paramedic (Casas) with his girlfriend Vane (François) and a newly acquired disability, as he was rendered paralyzed from the waist down in the wake of an ambulance accident.

-The Paramedic was released on September 16, 2020 by Netflix.
+The Paramedic was released on September 16, 2020, by Netflix.

 Plot

-Ángel Hernández is a paramedic who lives with his girlfriend Vanesa (Vane) François. Ángel has an unempathetic attitude towards his patients and steals from them, selling the more valuable items to a local fence.
+Ángel Hernández is a paramedic who lives with his girlfriend Vanesa (Vane) François. Ángel is unempathetic towards his patients and steals from them, selling the more valuable items to a local fence.
 At home, he is possessive and controlling towards Vane.
-The couple are trying for a baby without success. Ángel tells Vane it's her fault and even suggest her inability to get pregnant is psychosomatic.
+The couple is trying for a baby without success. Ángel tells Vane it's her fault and even suggests her inability to get pregnant is psychosomatic.
 He then takes a fertility test and discovers that he has a low sperm count, but does not tell Vane.

-One day, while taking an injured patient to hospital, the ambulance (driven by his colleague Ricardo) is in an accident and Ángel is left paralysed from the waist down and uses a wheelchair.
+One day, while taking an injured patient to a hospital, the ambulance (driven by his colleague Ricardo) is involved in an accident, and Ángel is left paralyzed from the waist down and uses a wheelchair.
 He blames Ricardo and is unable to forgive him.
-His disability puts a strain on his relationship with Vane, and he becomes increasingly more paranoid that she is cheating on him.
+His disability puts a strain on his relationship with Vane, and he becomes increasingly paranoid that she is cheating on him.
 He seems to enjoy berating, mocking, and gaslighting her.
-Vane works at a call centre at night, and Ángel installs spyware on her phone to keep tabs on her.
+Vane works at a call center at night, and Ángel installs spyware on her phone to keep tabs on her.

 Via the phone spyware, he overhears a conversation between Vane and her friend, who tells her that Ángel is abusive and that Vane should leave him.
-When Vane returns home that day, Ángel has cooked her favourite meal and is contrite about the way he has treated her.
+When Vane returns home that day, Ángel has cooked her favorite meal and is apologetic about how he has treated her.
 They try to have sex but do not succeed because Ángel is unable to feel anything.
-While he is showering, Vane discovers from his laptop that he has been spying on her.
+While showering, Vane discovers from his laptop that he has been spying on her.
 Disgusted, she packs up and leaves for good.